-As a multi-disciplinary clinic, we provide physiotherapy, kinesiology and intramuscular stimulation/dry needling services to Cloverdale and the surrounding communities.
+As a multi-disciplinary clinic, we provide physiotherapy, registered massage therapy, acupuncture, kinesiology and intramuscular stimulation/dry needling services to Cloverdale and the surrounding communities.
 Our therapists are dedicated to providing individualized treatment plans utilizing current evidence-based research to maximize rehabilitation and future injury prevention.

 Physiostation & Sports Injury Clinic

 Physiostation’s bright, modern clinic opened in April 2014.
 Owners Mylee Ross and Julie Sopko worked together for 8 years at a sports injury clinic in Langley, BC, prior to opening Physiostation.
 Their vision is to provide client-centered care in a state-of-the-art facility, with longer appointment times ensuring more one-on-one time with each client.

 We are passionate about our local sporting community, supporting the Surrey United Soccer Club, Surrey Beavers Rugby Club, Kwantlen Athletics, Game Ready and Pacific Sport Athletes.